“A good audience, lovely town, a great Festival!” Author Louis de Bernières

 Driving home after an exciting weekend at Cambridge Word Fest, Felixstowe resident Meg Reid thought “why can’t Felixstowe have its own book festival?
 Why should other towns have all the fun?”
 Meg spoke with fellow book lovers in the town and realised that there was enough interest in literature to support a book festival.

 With the generous support of local funders, friends, family and volunteers, Meg got the book festival off the ground, and the first festival took place in June 2013.
-Now going into our fifth year, Felixstowe Book Festival has become one of the highlights of the East Anglian Arts Calendar.
-Our patron, acclaimed author Esther Freud, says that we are:
+Now going into our seventh year, Felixstowe Book Festival has become one of the highlights of the East Anglian Arts Calendar.
+One of our patrons, acclaimed author Esther Freud, says that we are:

 “A flourishing festival, with a programme to catch the imagination.”